Alford, Aberdeenshire

 Alford (pronounced /ˈɑ:fərd/ Aaford or Awfort, Athfort) is a large village in Aberdeenshire, north-east Scotland, lying just south of the River Don.
 It lies within the Howe of Alford (also called the Vale of Alford) which occupies the middle reaches of the River Don.

 The "L" sound in the place-name has, over time, been dropped, and is silent.
-Alford gave its name to a battle of the Battle of Alford (1645).
+Alford gave its name to the Battle of Alford (1645).
 It is also the home of the Aberdeen Angus cattle breed, which is celebrated by a life-sized model of a bull on the edge of the village, which the Queen Mother inaugurated in 2001.
 It is believed that the original breeding ground of the cattle was Buffal, located between Tough (Tulloch) and Craigievar nearby Alford.

 The Alford Valley Railway, Grampian Transport Museum, Alford Heritage Museum and Craigievar Castle are visitor attractions, with a range of other archaeological sites, stone circles, and castles (including Balfluig Castle, Castle Fraser and Drum Castle) also nearby.
 One stone circle, originally believed to be prehistoric, turned out to be a 20-year-old replica.